-The AFM here successfully proves as a nanodiagnostic tool.
+The AFM successfully proves as a nanodiagnostic tool.
 Minamitani and co-workers measured the deformability and viscoeleasticity of erythrocytes of patients with Diabetes mellitus, the common type of diabetes, by microchannel flow systems and atomic force microscopy.
-The blood cells of the patients with diabetes mellitus are harder than the ones of the control group [73, 74].
-The reason for the softening of erythrocytes in the rare case of diabetes presented here and the hardening of erythrocytes in diabetes mellitus is yet to be determined.
+The blood cells of the patients with diabetes mellitus are harder than the control group.^{73,74} The reason for the softening of erythrocytes in the rare case of diabetes presented here and the hardening of erythrocytes in diabetes mellitus is yet to be determined.
 Erythrocytes of people with diabetes also have a shorter live span compared to erythrocytes of a healthy control group.
 Currently, diabetes is diagnosed solely via chemical methods.
-A more detailed discussion of this investigation can be found in [75].